Death of Ludwig van Beethoven

-Ludwig van Beethoven, a German composer, died in his apartment in the Schwarzspanierhaus, Vienna, on 26 March 1827 at the age of 56, following a prolonged illness.
-It was witnessed by his sister-in-law, possibly by his secretary Karl Holz, and by his close friend Anselm Hüttenbrenner, who provided a vivid description of the event.
+The German composer Ludwig van Beethoven died in his apartment in the Schwarzspanierhaus, Vienna, on 26 March 1827 at the age of 56, following a prolonged illness.
+His death was witnessed by his sister-in-law, possibly by his secretary Karl Holz, and by his close friend Anselm Hüttenbrenner, who provided a vivid description of the event.
 Beethoven's funeral was held three days later, and the procession was witnessed by a large crowd.
 He was originally buried in the cemetery at Währing, although his remains were moved in 1888 to the Vienna Central Cemetery.

 Hüttenbrenner's account has been used to ascribe motivations of resistance and anger to Beethoven in his final moments.
-Beethoven's last words and the exact cause of his death have also been the subject of some historical debate.
+Beethoven's last words and the exact cause of his death have also been the subject of some historical debate, with causes such as liver disease and lead poisoning being theories.

-Final illness
+Final days and illness

 Beethoven suffered declining health throughout the last years of his life, including the so-called "Late period" when he produced some of his most admired work.
 The last work he was able to complete was the substitute final movement of the String Quartet No. 13, Op.
 130, composed to replace the difficult Große Fuge, which was published separately as Opus 133.
 Shortly thereafter, in late 1826, illness struck again, with episodes of vomiting and diarrhea that nearly ended his life.

 As it became apparent that Beethoven would not recover, his friends gathered to help and to pay their final respects.
 Beethoven's doctors conducted four minor operations to relieve ascites (abdominal swelling), of which the first resulted in infection, the others not.
 On 24 March he was given his last rites, and on 26 March he slipped into unconsciousness and died early that evening.
 While others, including Beethoven's brother Johann, Karl Holz and some friends were probably in the house, Hüttenbrenner reports in his account given in 1860, that only he and Beethoven's sister-in-law were present in the room at the time of death.

 Final words

-Beethoven's last recorded words were "Pity, pity—too late!", as the dying composer was told of a gift of twelve bottles of wine from his publisher.
-One common belief was that his last words were "Plaudite, amici, comedia finita est" ("Applaud, my friends, the comedy is over"), the typical conclusion to performances of Italian Commedia dell'arte; this was specifically denied by Hüttenbrenner in 1860.
+Beethoven's last recorded words were "Pity, pity—too late!", as he was told of a gift of twelve bottles of wine from his publisher, Schott Music.
+One common belief was that his last words were "Plaudite, amici, comedia finita est" ("Applaud, friends, the comedy is over"), the typical conclusion to performances of Italian Commedia dell'arte; this was specifically denied by Hüttenbrenner in 1860.
 Another invention is that his last words were, "I shall hear in heaven," apropos his deafness.

-Beethoven biographer Alexander Wheelock Thayer, in his notebook, recorded Hüttenbrenner's account of Beethoven's death.
+Beethoven's biographer Alexander Wheelock Thayer, in his notebook, recorded Hüttenbrenner's account of Beethoven's death.
 Hüttenbrenner's eyewitness report is sometimes recast to imply that Beethoven "shook his fist at the heavens" in the moment before death.
-Since any imputations as to the dying man's emotional state are impossible to verify, they tend to be glossed over or ignored as irrelevant by modern Beethoven scholars.
+As any imputations about Beethoven's emotional state are impossible to verify, they tend to be glossed over or ignored as irrelevant by modern scholars.